 When you present information during meetings or formal Presentations, you can "do something for others" by determining the knowledge levels and Style characteristics of your audience to tailor your Presentation to their needs.
 Those with Analytical and Amiable Styles will most likely be frustrated by someone who speaks too quickly and moves rapidly through materials, while Driving and Expressive audience members might be annoyed by a person who speaks too slowly.

-your Presentation and list them here:
+Consider ways that you can improve your Presentation and list them here: